evmos/gRPC-py/README.md

 #   raw_log: "[]"
 # }

+# To read the response as a dict:
+from google.protobuf.json_format import MessageToDict res_obj = MessageToDict(res)
 ```

 ## TODO

-- Add tests
+- Add tests.
-- Add more messages
+- Add more messages.
+- Add `secp256k1` wallet support on `evmoswallet`.